Our programs conform to the notion of empowerment

 Be one of our Ambassadors in your community like Jolene Thomas.
 Jolene campaigns for girls sanitary pads

-Listen to Jolene Thomas as she advocates for GCNW Click here
+Listen to Jolene Thomas above as she advocates for GCNW Click here

 Join our Advocate and Speak out Facebook group and add your voice to many issues affecting girls.
 All high passionate advocates for girls rights are there: Join our Advocacy group on Facebook here Click here